teopost/qmenu/README.md

 # How it works
 qmenu allows to create menus for interfaces and characters in an easy and intuitive way.
 Each menu is defined in a file (with extenision .mnu) that contains the visual appearance and the definition of the items.
-The file is divided oi three sections
+The file is divided on three sections

     1. Screen Area
     2. Item Area